ajslater/codex/README.md

 `/codex/frontend/` is where the vuejs frontend lives.

-`/codex/setup-dev.sh` will install development dependancies.
+`/codex/setup-dev.sh` will install development dependencies.

-`/codex/dev-server-ttabs.sh` will run the three or four different servers reccomended for development in terminal tabs.
+`/codex/dev-server-ttabs.sh` will run the three or four different servers recommended for development in terminal tabs.

 `/codex/run.sh` runs the main Django server.
 Set the `DEBUG` environment variable to activate debug mode: `DEBUG=1 ./run.sh`.
 This also lets you run the server without collecting static files for production and with a hot reloading frontend.